evrpress/wordcamp.org/.docker/readme.md

     docker compose -f docker-compose.phpunit.yml exec phpunit_wp phpunit
     ```

     If you're still in the shell from the previous step, you can run `phpunit` directly.
+You'll need to be in the `/app` directory to run the tests.
     ```bash
     phpunit
     ```